Skip to content

 TIP

-The number of digits can be computed by successive dividing the input number by 10.
-For the integer division, you can use the function quotient.
+The number of digits can be computed by successively dividing the input number by 10.
+For integer division, you can use the function quotient.

 Solution